Find Grad Schools

 63 Yearly Graduations

 National Louis University comes in at #16 on our list of the most popular colleges offering doctor's degrees in education admin.
 Roughly 7,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $13,419 per year, while in-state graduate students, on average, pay $11,646 per year.
-During the 2020-2021 academic year, 63 people received their doctor's degree in education admin from NLU.
-Around 57% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 63 people received their doctor's degree in education admin from NLU.
+About 79% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 #17